 Should I choose a smooth or textured finish for my shutters?
 Smooth finish shutters have a more modern look, while shutters with a textured finish look a little more natural.
 However the benefits to both types of plantation shutter finish are a little deeper, and in the end come down to your own personal preference.Benefits of a smooth finish for shutters – A smooth finish to your shutters offer a clean, sleek, modern look.
 If your home doesn’t have many other wood surfaces like hardwood floors or furniture, you might not want a smooth finish.
 A smooth finish makes dust easier to see, in comparison with a wood grain finish.
 We usually recommend a smooth finish for faux wood shutters like Polywood.Benefits of shutters with a textured or wood grain finish – Shutters with a textured finish give you a more natural look to your windows.
 That’s awesome if you want to bring the look of nature inside, especially if you want to match the look of your hardwood furniture.
-A wood grain on your shutters will also make dust harder to see, which means you don’t need to dust them as frequently as you would if they were smooth.
+A wood grain on your shutters will also make dust harder to see, which means you can wait a little longer between regular cleanings.
 A wood-grain finish looks especially great on real wood shutters in Denver.